In our response to COVID-19, you might experience some changes when attending your outpatient appointment.

 We've prepared a list of frequently asked questions about changes you might expect with your outpatient appointment due to our response to COVID-19.

-Do not attend outpatients if you have a fever, cough, sore throat, shortness of breath, runny nose, fatigue, diarrhoea, vomiting, nausea, loss of smell and/or taste or if you have confirmed or suspected COVID-19.
+Do not attend outpatients if you have a fever, cough, sore throat, shortness of breath, runny nose, fatigue, diarrhoea, vomiting, nausea, loss of smell and/or taste or if you have confirmed or suspected COVID-19 or are a close contact of a COVID-19 case.

 The safety of patients and staff is our priority.
 We are taking measures to protect you by: